PythonLoveCoding/Source/README.md

 # Source
 This project was created as part of my high school journey into cybersecurity.

-It focuses on understanding backdoor mechanisms, remote control principles, and the basics of persistence and evasion.
+its focuses on understanding backdoor mechanisms, remote control principles, and the basics of persistence and evasion.

 The goal is purely educational: to gain hands-on experience with offensive security tools and learn how such mechanisms work so they can be defended against.